 Keep in mind that public libraries in the region are developing impressive collections of eBooks that might be of more interest for leisure reading.
 To get started, check these pages at Duluth Public Library or the Arrowhead Library System.
 All that you need to borrow eBooks for free is a valid public library borrower's card.

 Below are the major sources of ebooks offered by the Library.

 Nooks and most other e-readers (except Kindle)

 Adobe Digital Editions is compatible with dozens of devices.
-We have developed specfic directions for using Adobe Digital Editions with the Nook.
+We have developed specific directions for using Adobe Digital Editions with the Nook.
 The same directions should be adaptable to other devices which are compatible with Adobe Digital Editions.

-Bluefire Reader is recommended for downloading our EBSCO ebooks for offline reading on Apple iOS and Android devices.
-The software is not necessary if you are simply reading ebooks when visiting the EBSCO sites.
+Bluefire Reader is recommended for downloading our EBSCO eBooks for offline reading on Apple iOS and Android devices.
+The software is not necessary if you are simply reading eBooks when visiting the EBSCO sites.